 You want to avoid cat food heavy in carbohydrates, including wheat and corn.
 These ingredients are often called “fillers” because cats don’t need them in their diet.
 In fact, it’s often what makes cats overweight or allergic to their food.

-If you want to keep your cat in excellent shape, you can add supplements like salmon or hemp seed oil to their diet.
+If you want to keep your pet in excellent shape, you can add supplements like salmon or hemp seed oil to your cat’s diet.
 These formulas are rich in Omega-3 fatty acids, which may improve your cat’s immune system and skin and coat.

 Children & Other Pets